 - Department of World Languages and Cultures Placement Test

 - MLA (Modern Language Assessment Test)

-speaks English as a second language.
-One of the following forms of documentation may be used to demonstrate a language
+Certain programs may choose to waive the Graduate Language Requirement if a student speaks English as a second language.
+One of the following forms of documentation may be used to demonstrate language proficiency:

 - Visa, passport, citizenship or residency card from native country

 - Diploma from a foreign high school or university*